cacheMon/libCacheSim-python/README.md

 bash scripts/install_deps_user.sh
 ```

-Then, you can reinstall libcachesim using the following commands (you may need to add `--no-cache-dir` to force it building from scratch):
+Then, you can reinstall libcachesim using the following commands (may need to add `--no-cache-dir` to force it to build from scratch):

 ```bash
 # Enable LRB